laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more resources
 - It is recommended that you do a new ACPI patch on your system

+***Intel® Core™ i5-8350U Processor***
+- CPUFriendDataProvider.kext has been modified to manage the operation of the 'Intel® Core ™ i5-8350U Processor'
+  If your CPU is not 'Intel® Core™ i5-8350U Processor', remove or regenerate the CPUFriendDataProvider.kext

-***Intel UHD Graphics 620***
+***Intel® UHD Graphics 620***
-- This build is compatible for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel UHD Graphics 620'
+- This build is compatible for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel® UHD Graphics 620'
-  If your iGPU is not 'Intel UHD Graphics 620', additional graphics patches might be required
+  If your iGPU is not 'Intel® UHD Graphics 620', additional graphics patches might be required

 ***Thunderbolt 3***
 - This build is compatible for 'Dell Latitude 5290 2-in-1' system without 'Thunderbolt 3'